*MississippiMedicalMarijuanas.com Does Not Sell or Purchase Medical Cannabis*

 *The term “smoking” includes vaping and any other method of inhalation of medical cannabis.

-At this time, certified medical marijuana patients in Mississippi will be able to purchase several forms of medical marijuana products from licensed dispensaries when they open, including in smokeable form, vaporization form, edible products (such as gummies, cookies, or brownies), beverages, topical products (such as lotions and patches), ointments, oils, tinctures, and suppositories that contain tetrahydrocannabinol (THC) and/or cannabidiol (CBD).
+At this time, certified medical marijuana patients with an activated Mississippi medical marijuanas card, will be able to purchase several forms of medical marijuana products from licensed dispensaries when they open, including in smokeable form, vaporization form, edible products (such as gummies, cookies, or brownies), beverages, topical products (such as lotions and patches), ointments, oils, tinctures, and suppositories that contain tetrahydrocannabinol (THC) and/or cannabidiol (CBD).

 No. It is against both State and Federal Laws to cross state lines with medical cannabis.